 My name is Daniel Murfet, I am a mathematician in the School of Mathematics and Statistics at the University of Melbourne.
 My CV is here and you can contact me by email or on Discord.
 My papers are on the arXiv with the exception of my PhD thesis which you can find here.
-I run a seminar, the videos from which may be found on YouTube.
-The Rising Sea is now available on the Metaverse.
+I post videos on a YouTube channel and hold seminars at metauni.

 The title of this webpage refers to the following quote from Grothendieck, which I learned from Colin McLarty’s article “The Rising Sea: Grothendieck on Simplicity and Generality”